mkraposhin/opensdn-forwarder-basic-tutorial/tutorial.md

 ![Fig. D2: An example of "vif" output in contrail-tools after the addition of interfaces](https://github.com/mkraposhin/opensdn-forwarder-basic-tutorial/blob/main/figs/Fig-D-2.png)
 *Fig. D2: An example of "vif" output in contrail-tools after the addition of interfaces*

-Nexthops 1 and 2 are referenced by out interfaces, but they do not present in our configuration and this can be checked with the utility **nh**:
+Nexthops 1 and 2 are referenced by our interfaces, but they do not present in our configuration and this can be checked with the utility **nh**:

     nh --list